NethermindEth/cairo-vm-go/README.md

 # Cairo VM in Go

 > ⚠️  This project is undergoing heavy development and is still on its early stages.
-There is a risk of abundant breaking changes.
+There will be constant breaking changes.

 This project aims to implement a Cairo Virtual Machine using Go.
 This is one of [many other](#related-projects) implementations that are being developed and its main goals are: